LabeliaLabs/distributed-learning-contributivity/README.md

 ### Using the code files

 - Define your mock scenario(s) in `config.yml` by changing the values of the suggested parameters of the custom scenario (you can browse more available parameters in `scenario.py`)
-- Clear `results.csv` if you want a clean sheet for starters
 - Then execute `simulation_run.py -f config.yml`
-- Consult results in the `results.csv` generated file or via the `analyse_results.ipynb` notebook
+- A `results.csv` file will be generated in a new folder for your experiment under `/experiments`.
+You can read this raw `results.csv` file or use the `analyse_results.ipynb` notebook to quickly generate figures.

 ## Contacts